E. Remington and Sons: Becoming "E. Remington & Sons"

 In 1839 Eliphalet was joined by his oldest son, Philo Remington (to make the business "E. Remington & Son"); in 1845, his second son, Samuel, also joined the company, afterward called "E. Remington & Sons".
-Remington's third son, Eliphalet III, would later join the company as well.
+Remington's third son, Eliphalet Remington III, would later join the company as well.
 During this period, the Remingtons specialized almost exclusively in manufacturing rifle barrels.
 These barrels, marked with the distinctive "REMINGTON" stamp near their breeches, were recognized for their quality and reasonable price.
 Many, if not most, of the independent gunsmiths in the Mohawk Valley purchased completed (but not rifled) barrels from Remington and assembled them into firearms custom ordered by their customers.
 As demand increased, the Remingtons added other parts to their inventory, first percussion locks made in Birmingham, England but marked with their stamp "REMINGTON", and later sets of brass gun furniture, including trigger guards, butt plates, and patch boxes.
 After 1846, martial longarm and then revolver production dominated the company's workforce.

 In 1848, the company purchased gun-making machinery from the Ames Manufacturing Company of Chicopee, Massachusetts and took over a contract for Jenks breechloading percussion carbines for the U.S. Navy.
 Remington supplied the U.S. Navy with its first breech-loading rifle.
 Remington supplied the U.S. Army with rifles in the Mexican–American War (1846 to 1848).
 Shortly after, Remington took over a defaulted contract (by John Griffith of Cincinnati) for 5,000 U.S. Model 1841 Percussion Mississippi rifles.
 Based on the success of filling these orders, subsequent contracts followed in the 1850s.

 In 1856 the company expanded to manufacturing agricultural implements.
 Upon Eliphalet's death in 1861, his son, Philo, took over the firm during the Civil War and diversified the product line to include sewing machines (manufactured from 1870 to 1894) and typewriters (1873), both of which were exhibited at the Centennial Exposition in Philadelphia in 1876.